A Novel Deflation Approach for Topology Optimization and Application for Optimization of Bipolar Plates of Electrolysis Cells: Topology Optimization of the Bipolar Plate

 For the inverse permeabilities we choose the values

 The values for the boundaries of the volume constraint read $V_L=0.5$ and $V_U=0.7$, respectively.
 The threshold velocity is chosen as $U_t=0.1$.

 We apply our deflation approach to the bipolar plate topology optimization problem $(\ref{eq:optproblem})$.
 The parameters for the penalty function are chosen as $\gamma=0.25$ and $\delta=5\cdot10^{-3}$.
 Based on the magnitude of the objective function, the order of the penalty parameter is comparable to the choice in Section \ref{ssec:numerical_results_5holes}.
-Applying Algorithm $\ref{algo:deflation}$ leads to the discovery of 67 local minimizers of $(\ref{eq:optproblem})$, which are displayed in Figure \ref{fig:deflation_bpp}.
-We performed a total number of 200 iterations of Algorithm \ref{algo:deflation} to compute these 67 local minimizers, thus the deflation procedure discovered a new local minimizer approximately every 3 iterations.
-The solid area is colored in orange, and the fluid part of the domain $D$ is colored in blue.
+Applying Algorithm $\ref{algo:deflation}$ leads to the discovery of 64 local minimizers of $(\ref{eq:optproblem})$, which are displayed in Figure \ref{fig:deflation_bpp}.
+We performed a total number of 200 iterations of Algorithm \ref{algo:deflation} to compute these 64 local minimizers, thus the deflation procedure discovered a new local minimizer approximately every 3 iterations.
+The solid area is colored in orange, and the fluid part of the domain $\holdall$ is colored in blue.
 The shapes are ordered according to their discovery in Algorithm $\ref{algo:deflation}$.
-Furthermore, we included the percentage of the area of the domain $D$ where the target velocity goal $(\ref{eq:optgoal2})$ for the smoothed velocity is satisfied.
+Furthermore, we included the percentage of the area of the domain $\holdall$ where the target velocity goal $(\ref{eq:optgoal2})$ for the smoothed velocity is satisfied.
+Here, the percentages for shapes that perform well are highlighted in orange, while those that do not perform well are marked in blue.

 It is important to mention that our procedure finds minimizers in a systematic way, which is apparent considering Figure \ref{fig:deflation_bpp}.
-After finding a minimizer, the algorithm discovers local solutions that are similar in appearance, this can be observed, e.g., in shapes 4 to 13 in Figure \ref{fig:deflation_bpp}.
-Furthermore, considering shapes $10$ and $11$ in Figure \ref{fig:deflation_bpp}, the procedure also discovers local minimizers that do not meet the distance threshold in the penalty function.
+After finding a minimizer, the algorithm discovers local solutions that are similar in appearance, this can be observed, e.g., in shapes 4 to 7 in Figure \ref{fig:deflation_bpp}.
+Furthermore, considering shapes $48$ and $49$ in Figure \ref{fig:deflation_bpp}, the procedure also discovers local minimizers that do not meet the distance threshold in the penalty function.
 This is achieved by performing the restart in step $11$ of Algorithm $\ref{algo:deflation}$ and highlights that our procedure functions independently of the choice of the threshold parameter $\gamma$.
 Once no new local solutions can be found in a certain ``path'', the algorithm exits this ``path'' and finds a new one.
 This may require multiple iterations of the deflation procedure, effectively increasing the penalty parameter $\delta$.
 Finally, the procedure repeats itself.
 Summarizing, we find minimizers in bunches without the necessity to adapt the penalty parameter.